 As noted above, the SME R&D tax relief regime has been reduced such that for qualifying expenditure from April 1, 2023 the effective credit decreased from 33.3% to 18.6%.
 For subcontracted expenditure (paid to unconnected subcontractors), as there is a restriction to 65% of costs, the effective credit decreased from 21.7% to 12.1%.
-This will impact the level of repayable credit that can be claimed.
-However, new rules were announced in the Finance Bill 2023-24 for an enhanced rate of relief for R&D intensive companies, which would be 27.0% for qualifying expenditure and 17.5% for qualifying subcontracted expenditure (paid to an unconnected subcontractor).
-Although these rules will have effect from April 1, 2023, they were not included in Finance (No 2) Act 2003.
-Instead draft legislation, which is not yet final, was published on July 18, 2023.
-The Company is therefore unable to determine whether they would meet the criteria for the enhanced rate of relief until the final legislation and more detailed guidance has been published.
+This has impacted the level of repayable credit that can be claimed.
+However, new rules were introduced by the Finance Act 2024 for an enhanced rate of relief for research intensive companies, which are approximately 27.0% for qualifying expenditure and approximately 17.5% for qualifying subcontracted expenditure (paid to an unconnected subcontractor).
+To be eligible as a research intensive company, the qualifying R&D expenditure for tax purposes must be at least 40% of the aggregate expenditure across the consolidated group.
+The threshold has decreased from 40% to 30% from January 1, 2025.